 22.04.13.
 Victoria Bridge upriver view, Avon River & Armagh St Bridge

-I abandoned my library visit & backtracked to my car via Durham St Nth, Gloucester St & New Regent St. En route, I saw Council signs happy for Durham Street Methodist Church demolition site to be an asphalt, phone-pay, carpark for the Court House across the road.
-Never mind insulting families of three people who'd died in the 22.02.11 quake when the greystone church collapsed.
+I abandoned my library visit & backtracked to my car via Durham St Nth, Gloucester St & New Regent St. En route, I saw Council signs on Durham Street Methodist Church's demolition-site which touted a phone-pay carpark on new asphalt for multi-storey Court House across the road.
+Never mind insulting families of three people who'd died in the 22 February 2011 Quake when the greystone church collapsed.
 2018-19.
-A new Durham Street Methodist Church would be built on site.
+A new Durham Street Methodist Church would be built on-site.

 22.04.13.
 Fletcher builder sign.
 Steel mesh fence cordon.
 Christchurch Court House, Durham St Nth.
 NZ National govt's / CERA's Blueprint Justice & Emergency Services Precinct would be built on the Lichfield St / Tuam St demolition block, cc 2016